 Edaravone, the active ingredient in Radicava, also is being investigated as an oral formulation, called MT-1186, in a Phase 3 open-label clinical trial (NCT04165824).
 That trial has completed enrollment of about 185 patients at locations in the U.S., Europe, Canada, and Japan.
 Its primary goal is to investigate the safety and tolerability of the oral version of edaravone at the same treatment pattern as Radicava.
 The study also will record changes in the ALSFRS-R score over 48 weeks (nearly one year).
 Finally, it will record the time until death or a major surgical intervention, such as a tracheostomy or permanent mechanical ventilation, is needed to support breathing functions.

-Radicava is administered into the bloodstream in 28-day cycles.
+Radicava, as an infusion treatment, is administered into the bloodstream in 28-day cycles.
 The treatment starts with a patient receiving the therapy for 14 consecutive days, followed by a two-week treatment-free period.
-Patients then receive an infusion during 10 of the next 14 days, followed by a two-week treatment-free period.
+Patients then receive a daily infusion over 10 of the next 14 days, followed by a two-week treatment-free period.

-The therapy dose is typically 60 mg, and each Radicava treatment takes 60 minutes to administer.
+The therapy dose is typically 60 mg, and each Radicava infusion takes about 60 minutes to administer.

 It is important that healthcare providers are aware of other medical conditions that patients may have, such as asthma or allergies to other medicines, which could lead to complications.
 Clinicians also should know if the patient is pregnant or plans to become pregnant, or breastfeeding or planning to breastfeed.